Skip to main content

 What 473 songs look like when they're organized

-The overview dashboard surfaces the scope immediately: 473 songs across 10 eras, 77 albums, 631 awards won, 351 concerts across 29 countries with 37+ million total attendance.
+The overview dashboard shows the scope immediately: 473 songs across 10 eras, 77 albums, 631 awards won, 351 concerts across 29 countries with more than 37 million total attendance.
 Each number is a live query, not a hardcoded stat.

-The Analytics section is where the Spotify data gets interesting.
-A Mood Quadrant plots songs on energy vs. valence axes, colored by era, letting you see how BTS's emotional center of gravity has shifted over time.
-I colored the dots by era rather than by member because the interesting story in that visualization is about how BTS's sound has shifted over time: the HYYH era clustering in one emotional quadrant, Map of the Soul in another.
+The Analytics section is where the audio data gets interesting.
+A Mood Quadrant plots songs on energy vs. valence axes, colored by era, so you can see how BTS's emotional center of gravity has shifted over time.
+I colored the dots by era rather than by member because the interesting story is about sound over time: HYYH clustering in one quadrant, Map of the Soul in another.

-The Search page is powered by Supabase full-text search and includes a mood-based discovery mode.
+The Search page runs Fuse.js fuzzy matching client-side (with an optional Supabase query path) and includes a mood-based discovery mode.
 Filter by Happy, Sad, Energetic, Calm, Romantic, or Motivational and get ranked song recommendations with live audio feature previews.

 The data visualization design choices